 Use 'groups' to compare groups instead of samples.
-Default is
+Default is to (corresponding to the proportion of all resampling values included).
+Default is 0.99.

--w {value} Within-sample variation cutoff to compare to (corresponding to sample within each group.
-This mode will give rise to a large variance that may be somewhat more realistic, but not statistical good-practice since it will estimate the parameters from the same data as it analyses.
+-w {value} Within-sample variation cutoff in the range of 0 to 1 to compare mode uses the empirical distribution of abundances from each sample within each group, which will give rise to a large variance, which may be somewhat more realistic, but not statistical good-practice since it will estimate the parameters from the same data as it analyses.
 The 'average' mode assumes that the abundances of taxa in every sample of each group are drawn directly from the group average, which gives very small variance, and is thus unrealistic.
-The 'model' mode, finally, assumes a model that take within-group sample variation into account when drawing from the group average, which gives larger variance but in a more realistic way, and without (extensive) use of the data itself to estimate the parameters.
-Default is to use the
+The 'model' mode, finally, assumes a model that take within-group sample variation into account when drawing from the group average, which gives larger variance but in a more realistic way, and without (extensive) use of the data itself to empirical testing of the software performance).